ciwg/cswg/content/docs/about.md

 ## Background

-The Community Infrastructure Working Group (CIWG) is focused on development of open-source infrastructure for operations and governance of communities, organizations, schools, and workplaces, with [NOMCON](https://nomcon.org), [Nation of Makers](https://www.nationofmakers.us/), the Maker community, and our shared physical and virtual spaces as reference implementations.
+The Community Systems Working Group (CSWG) is focused on development of open-source infrastructure for operations and governance of communities, organizations, schools, and workplaces, with [NOMCON](https://nomcon.org), [Nation of Makers](https://www.nationofmakers.us/), the Maker community, and our shared physical and virtual spaces as reference implementations.

-We launched the CIWG at the end of NOMCON 2022.
+We launched the CSWG at the end of NOMCON 2022.
 The conference relied on nearly a dozen third-party services, thousands of lines of custom Python and Go code, and hundreds of hours of volunteer and staff time to fill in the gaps between and outside those systems.